 I’m sure I’m not the only one who grew up in real America and fondly remembers the entire town abuzz on June 27th.
 I’d get so excited that I couldn’t even sleep the night before.
 In the morning, we’d put on our traditional lottery suits, grab a flag or two from the flag bowl, and run down to the town square to draw our slips of paper.
 Every family would be there.
 The lottery is what brings towns together.
 Yes, whoever got the slip of paper with the black spot would be stoned to death, but no one forced you to live in America.
 Grab a rock, or get out.

 Lotteries and ritual stoning are integral parts of American life.
-Whether or not the lottery actually increases the yearly harvest, rural working class Americans think it does.
-Let me be blunt: liberals who want to abolish ritual murder are the reason that Donald Trump won.
-If you don’t believe me, please see my last column titled “Rural Trump Voters Are Sticking by the President and Sticking by Stoning People to Death,” as well as this paper’s 100 other articles in which we interview the same handful of Trump voters slash stoning advocates in one midwestern diner over and over and over and over.
+Whether or not the lottery actually increases the yearly harvest, rural working-class Americans think it does.
+Let me be blunt: liberals who want to abolish ritual murder are the reason that Donald Trump won in 2016.
+If you don’t believe me, please see my last column titled “Rural Trump Voters Are Sticking by Him and Sticking by Stoning People to Death,” as well as this paper’s hundred other articles in which we interview the same handful of Trump voters slash stoning advocates in one midwestern diner over and over and over and over.

 I already know what my liberal readers will say.
-That “lottery in June, corn be heavy soon” is a nonsense phrase and that there’s no scientific evidence that blood sacrifices increase the corn yield.
+That “lottery in June, corn be heavy soon” is a nonsense phrase, and there’s no scientific evidence that blood sacrifices increase the corn yield.
 Actually, there’s no scientific consensus on the question.
-At least one study, jointly funded by the paper slip industry and the Koch brothers, showed a 1% increase in corn production in towns that murdered at least one resident in the town square with stones, bricks, or other blunt objects.
+At least one study, jointly funded by the paper slip industry and the Koch brothers, showed a one percent increase in corn production in towns that murdered at least one resident in the town square with stones, bricks, or other blunt objects.
 Maybe it is time for our universities to teach the controversy?

 Despite being a highly paid columnist for a major metropolitan newspaper who regularly appears on network TV, I consider myself a radical outsider from the intellectual dark web.
 I’m constantly being oppressed for speaking the truth to the mainstream.
 I’ve been oppressed into a six-figure salary.
 Oppressed into several lucrative book deals and Fox News appearances.
 My podcast, There’s Nothing More Radical Than the Status Quo, has been censored into the top spot on iTunes.
 I don’t want to sound hyperbolic, but what has been done to me and other mainstream newspaper truth tellers like Bari Weiss and Bret Stephens is one million times worse than McCarthyism, the Holocaust, slavery, and the bombing of Hiroshima combined.